sunitharamu-1983/GENAI-Learning-Journey/07_Articles/Embeddings.md

 1. "Apple" the fruit and "Apple" the company get the same vector — Word2Vec has one vector per word regardless of context.
 2. Requires Large Corpus
 3. Once trained, vectors never change — "bank" always means the same thing regardless of context

+---

+**In Conclusion: "Word2Vec was a giant leap — but it had one blind spot.
+A word like "Apple" always meant the same thing regardless of whether you were talking about fruit or technology.
+Fixing that blind spot is where GloVe and FastText come in — and that's a story for Part 2."**